sgomes/blog/src/posts/2017-02-10-bridging-css-and-js-with-custom-properties/index.md

 });
 ```

 Now we’re back to handling all the presentation details in CSS, and we’re free to change the visual representation without making changes to the JavaScript.
-In fact, we could now even replace the auxiliary element for an `::after` block:
+In fact, we could now even replace the auxiliary element with an `::after` block:

 ```css
 .container {